MewsSystems/gitbook-channel-manager-api/guidelines/process.md

 1. Obtain **Client Token** from Mews, this will identify the channel manager as a Mews client in requests to the Mews side API.
 The token is the same for all connected properties, but different for each environment.

-2. Provide Channel Manager side **Client Token** to Mews, which will identify Mews as a client of the channel manager in requests to the Channel Manager side API.
-It can be the same token as used for the Mews side, or a different one - using the same token is recommended for simplicity.
+2. Set up Channel Manager side endpoints to use the same **Client Token**, this will identify Mews as a client of the channel manager in requests to the Channel Manager side API.
+The token can be the same as on the Mews side or different, but using the same token is recommended for simplicity.

-3. Provide endpoint URLs for supported Channel Manager API operations.
+3. Provide Mews with the **endpoint URLs** for supported Channel Manager API operations.

-   * When implementing the Channel Manager side API, you can provide the endpoint URLs one by one.
+> Note: When implementing the Channel Manager side API, you can provide the endpoint URLs one by one.
-   * Production versions of the URLs can be provided after certification is completed, if desired.
+> Production versions of the URLs can be provided after certification is completed, if desired.

 ### Connecting a property